Noobigirl/auntie_alade/README.md

 - ⚙️ **Settings page** to manage privacy, data, and app appearance.

 ---
+## Known Issues

+Auntie Alade is a work in progress, and there are a few quirks to be aware of:

+- Chat history mix-ups: Early on, new users can somehow see someone else’s conversation.
+I am stil working on that, but for now I would not recommend to talk about anything too personal

+- Period tracking for new users: If a new user hasn’t clicked “start period,” the app might think their period has already begun.

+-Data management: Files live in Supabase Storage, so losing them means there’s no backup unless the user downloads a copy.
+The app expects each file to follow a specific naming pattern (user_id/period_data.csv)

+- User experience quirks: Changing themes reloads the page, which  resets inputs.

 ## 🛡️ Privacy & Security
-- Your mood & period data is **never shared** with any server besides your Supabase account.
+- Your mood & period data is **never shared** with any server besides Superbase.
 - Row-level security policies ensure only **you** can access your files.
 - Auntie Alade (chatbot) runs via **OpenRouter API**, so check their [privacy policy](https://openrouter.ai/docs/features/privacy-and-logging) for more details.